fadden/6502bench/README.md

 - Hinting mechanism allows manual identification of code, data, and inline data.
 - Editable labels are generated for every branch destination and data target.
-- Automatic detection and classification of ASCII strings and runs of identical bytes.
+- Automatic detection and classification of character strings and runs of identical bytes.
-- Symbol files for ROM entry points, operating system constants, and other platform-specific data are stored in plain text files.
+- Symbol files for ROM entry points, operating system constants, and other platform-specific data are stored in plain text files loaded at runtime.
-- Extension scripts can be defined that automatically reformat code and identify inline data that follows a JSR/JSL.
+- Extension scripts can be defined that automatically reformat code and identify inline data that follows a JSR, JSL, or BRK.

 User interface:
 - "Infinite" undo/redo of all operations.
 - Cross-reference tables are generated for every branch and data target address, as well as for external platform symbols.
-- Instruction operand formats (hex, decimal, binary, ASCII, symbol) can be set for individual instructions.
+- Instruction operand formats (hex, decimal, binary, character, symbol) can be set for individual instructions.
 References to nearby symbols are offset, allowing simple expressions like "addr + 1".
 - Data areas can be formatted in various formats, including individual bytes, 16-bit and 24-bit words, addresses, or strings.
+Multiple character encodings are supported, including ASCII, high ASCII, C64 PETSCII, and C64 screen codes.
+- Zero-page variables can be given different labels at different points in the program.
 - Multi-line comments can be "boxed" for an authentic retro feel.
 - Notes can be added that aren't included in generated output.
 These also function as color-coded bookmarks.
 Very useful for marking up a work in